schreiberbrett/minikanren-correctness-preserving-transformations/README.md

 1. `single-fresh`, which rewrites the `defrel` to use one top-level `fresh` statement.
 Assumes unique names were given to the fresh variables.
 2. `optimize-condes`, which greedily extracts out the relation that appears in the most conde branches.
 It recurses until no more relations can be extracted.

-It relies on the following nonstandard Scheme constructs:
+This codebase relies on the following nonstandard Scheme constructs:
-* Pattern matching from pmatch.scm (Oleg Kiselyov, https://github.com/webyrd/quines/blob/master/pmatch.scm)
+* Pattern matching from `pmatch.scm` (Oleg Kiselyov, https://github.com/webyrd/quines/blob/master/pmatch.scm)
 * One occurence of `(gensym)` from Chez Scheme (https://www.scheme.com/csug6/objects.html)

 # How to use `mk-cpts.scm`